 Employment discrimination is unfortunately a common problem in workplaces throughout New Jersey.
 Discrimination against certain protected classifications of people in the workplace can take the form of termination, harassment, retaliation, hostile work environments, and more.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), there were 1,480 total Charges of Discrimination filed against employers in New Jersey in 2019.
 Of these charges, 32.2% were based on race, 29.5% were based on sex, and 14.3% were based on national origin.
 Fortunately, the New Jersey Law Against Discrimination (NJLAD), along with various federal statutes enforced by the EEOC, provides employees with strong legal protection against employment discrimination.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters.
 Our lawyers are known for their ability to produce results and provide effective advocacy.
 Having handled cases for both employers and employees, we understand the specific tactical and strategic issues involved on both sides of an employment discrimination case.
 With our depth and breadth of experience, we can anticipate likely challenges and work tirelessly to overcome them.

 Who is Protected by New Jersey’s Law Against Discrimination?